 Religious Facility.
 A facility used primarily as a place of worship and/or instruction, including but not limited to churches, synagogues, mosques, pagodas, temples, chapels, monasteries, convents, nunneries, cloisters, abbeys, tabernacles or shrines.
-Such facilities may incorporate one attached or one-unit detached dwelling as living quarters for the staff.
+Such facilities may incorporate one attached or single dwelling as living quarters for the staff.

 Rental Permit.
-A permit issued by the Town pursuant to Chapter 207 to the owner to allow use and occupancy of a lawfully existing dwelling unit-offered for rent.
+A permit issued by the Town pursuant to Chapter 207 to the owner to allow use and occupancy of a lawfully existing dwelling offered for rent.